texfaq/texfaq.github.io/FAQ-breakbox.md

 The [`framed`](https://ctan.org/pkg/framed) package provides `framed` and `shaded` environments; both put their content into something which looks like a framed (or colored) box, but which breaks as necessary at page end.
-The environments ''lose'' footnotes, marginpars and head-line entries, and will not work with [`multicol`](https://ctan.org/pkg/multicol) or other column-balancing macros.
+The environments "lose" footnotes, marginpars and head-line entries, and will not work with [`multicol`](https://ctan.org/pkg/multicol) or other column-balancing macros.
 The [`memoir`](https://ctan.org/pkg/memoir) class includes the functionality of the